 DCCCXC.
-Average size in parts of an inch of the principal structural elements and many of the structures of the human body.
-(Marshall.)
+Average size in parts of an inch of the principal structural elements and many of the structures of the human body, (Marshall.)

-(3) A NUMBER OF PLATES OF PHYSIOLOGY AND MICROSCOPIC ANATOMY in bottom of glass case No. 7.
+(3) A Number of Plates of Physiology and Microsopic Anatomy in bottom of glass case, No. 7.